NazerkeT/MultilevelTLB/README.md

 *   Test in OpenPiton (done -> successful compilation of the "Hello, world!" program);

 Future taks to be completed:
-*   FSM based implementation of L2 TLB flush logic;
+*   FSM based implementation of the L2 TLB flush logic;
 *   SRAM implementation of the L2 TLB memory;
 *   Testing virtual memory performance with targeted benchmarks;
 *   Contribution to the Ariane;